What is dropshipping?

 6. Sell, track, optimize, repeat

 This step is fairly self-explanatory.
-Track your sales, see how your profits look month after month, and make the necessary changes to optimize your sales.
+Track your sales and expenses, see how your profits look month after month, and make the necessary changes to optimize your sales.
 This will take lots of trial and error, and even when you do ‘get it right’ you’ll eventually need to make adjustments again to keep up with industry trends.
 Never get complacent with how your sales look in your dropshipping business.
 Stay on top of your numbers and stay intent on improving them!